What Is Sleep Apnea?

 Acupuncture has been investigated as a complementary therapy for OSA, with proposed mechanisms that include possible modulation of the tone of the pharyngeal dilator muscles, modulation of the central chemoreceptor reflex, regulation of the sleep pattern, and reduction of systemic inflammation.
 The evidence base is still limited and findings should be confirmed in larger studies.

-A small Brazilian randomized trial (Freire et al., Sleep Medicine 2007; n=36 with mild to moderate OSA) suggested a reduction in AHI with electroacupuncture compared with sham acupuncture.
-The evidence is limited to this single study and is not sufficient for recommendation as primary therapy in moderate or severe OSA.
-Electroacupuncture at cervical and submental points is being investigated as a form of stimulation of the pharyngeal muscles, but the long-term clinical effect is not yet established.
+A small Brazilian randomized trial (Freire et al., Sleep Medicine 2007; n=36 with mild to moderate OSA) suggested electroacupuncture reduced the AHI compared with sham acupuncture.
+The evidence is limited to this single study and does not support its use as primary therapy in moderate or severe OSA.
+Electroacupuncture at cervical and submental points is being studied as a way to stimulate the pharyngeal muscles, but the long-term clinical effect is not yet established.

 Acupuncture does not replace CPAP in moderate to severe OSA.
-In mild OSA, it can be considered as part of an integrated plan in patients who do not tolerate or refuse CPAP, always with control polysomnography after the treatment cycle and in coordination with the sleep pulmonologist.
-It can also assist CPAP adherence by treating symptoms such as nasal congestion and anxiety.
+In mild OSA, it can be considered as part of an integrated plan for patients who do not tolerate or refuse CPAP — always with follow-up polysomnography after the treatment cycle and in coordination with the sleep pulmonologist.
+It can also support CPAP adherence by treating symptoms such as nasal congestion and anxiety.

 Prognosis

-Untreated OSA is a progressive condition with significant cardiovascular consequences.
-Patients with untreated severe OSA show an increased risk of arterial hypertension, atrial fibrillation, myocardial infarction, stroke, and cardiovascular mortality.
+Untreated OSA is progressive and carries significant cardiovascular consequences.
+Patients with untreated severe OSA face an increased risk of arterial hypertension, atrial fibrillation, myocardial infarction, stroke, and cardiovascular mortality.

-Adequate treatment with CPAP normalizes cardiovascular risk in the majority of adherent patients.
+Adequate CPAP treatment normalizes cardiovascular risk in most adherent patients.
 Substantial weight loss can significantly reduce or even resolve OSA in patients with obesity.
-Bariatric surgery, when indicated for other reasons, frequently improves OSA.
+Bariatric surgery, when indicated for other reasons, often improves OSA.

-Daytime sleepiness, cognitive impairment, and mood alterations improve significantly with adequate treatment, generally within the first weeks of regular CPAP use.
-Sustained adherence is fundamental for maintenance of the benefits.
+Daytime sleepiness, cognitive impairment, and mood changes improve significantly with adequate treatment, usually within the first weeks of regular CPAP use.
+Sustained adherence is essential to maintain the benefits.

 Myths and Facts